h4l/json.bash/README.md

   untrusted input.

-In general, avoid inserting user-provided input into the argument string passed to jb before the `=`.
+In general, avoid inserting user-provided input into the argument string passed to jb before the value's `=`.
 To create dynamic object property names from user input, store the user-provided value in a variable or file, and use an `@ref` to reference it:

 ```console tesh-session="safe-dynamic-prop"